indica-mcf/Indica/doc/data.rst

 Traceability
 -----------------
-**Data/parameters read from PPF or file must be traceable to its origin**.
-Raw data should be stored for future referencing, together with their DDA and UID names and SEQ #, or file name for data contained in ASCII/binary files.
+**Data/parameters read from database or file must be traceable to its origin**.
+Raw data should be stored for future referencing, together with their INSTRUMENT (DDA in JET) and UID user-ID names (e.g. JETPPF, CHAIN1 or any other private UIDs in JET) and REVISION # (SEQ in JET), or file name for data contained in ASCII/binary files.
 This ensures tracking of data origin, the possibility to vary calculation/fitting parameters without re-reading the raw data and enables consistency checks vs. derived data e.g.:

-* Demonstrate the quality of the fits to electron/ion profile data (HRTS, LIDAR, KK3, CXRS, etc.);
+* Demonstrate the quality of the fits to electron/ion profile data (Thomson Scattering, ECE, CXRS, etc.);

 * Demonstrate goodness of inversion algorithm or forward calculation for line-of-sight (LOS) integrated data (SXR, bolometry, passive spectroscopy, etc.).